 Skip to main content

-In any application, you'll have data that changes over time.
-For example, the items in a shopping cart, whether a user is logged in, or the text in a search field.
-The Single Source of Truth principle states that the state for each of these pieces of data should live in only one place.
+In any application, you have data that changes over time: the items in a shopping cart, whether a user is logged in, the text in a search field, the number of unread notifications.
+The Single Source of Truth principle states that the state for each piece of data should live in only one place.

 Imagine you have two components that both display the number of items in a shopping cart.
 If each component managed its own cartItemCount state, what would happen?

-• If a user adds an item, you'd have to remember to update the state in both components.
+• If a user adds an item, you would have to remember to update the state in both components

-• If you forget to update one, the UI becomes inconsistent and displays conflicting information.
-This is a common source of bugs.
+• If you forget to update one, the UI becomes inconsistent and displays conflicting information—a common source of bugs

-By establishing a single source of truth, we eliminate this entire class of problems.
-There is only one cartItemCount state, and any component that needs to display it will receive it from that single, authoritative source.
+By establishing a single source of truth, you eliminate this entire class of problems.
+There is only one cartItemCount state, and any component that needs to display it receives it from that single, authoritative source.

 To find the owner, ask yourself: